ScottLogic/blog/_posts/2025-07-22-testing-event-ingestion-service.markdown

 author: sanastasov
 ---

-# Testing an Event Ingestion Service: A Deep Dive into Our Approach
+# Testing an Event Ingestion Service: A Comprehensive Approach

 ## Introduction

-In modern distributed systems, event-driven architectures are pivotal for enabling scalable, responsive applications.
-At the heart of such systems lies an ingestion service responsible for receiving, processing, and routing event messages.
-In this blog post, we’ll explore how we rigorously tested an ingestion service integrated with Azure Event Hubs.
-This post, designed for a 5–10 minute read, outlines our testing strategy, the tools we used, and the process flow, complete with a diagram to illustrate the ingestion pipeline.
+Event-driven architectures are the backbone of scalable, responsive distributed systems.
+Central to such systems is an ingestion service that receives, processes, and routes event messages.
+In this blog post, we’ll dive into how we tested an ingestion service integrated with a cloud-based event hub, covering our strategies across multiple environments, including Development (DEV), Test (TEST), and Integration (INT).
+This post details our testing approach, tools, environments, and the ingestion process flow, complete with a diagram.

 ## Overview of the Ingestion Service

-Our ingestion service acts as a gateway for event messages, receiving data from external sources and processing it for interaction with another service.
-The service was connected to Azure Event Hubs, a managed platform for handling high-throughput event streams provided by Azure DevOps.
-Specifically, we used Azure Event Hubs to manage the influx of messages, leveraging its scalability and reliability to ensure robust event handling.

-The ingestion service was designed to:
+The ingestion service serves as a gateway for event messages, accepting data from external producers and routing it to downstream systems via a cloud-based event hub.
+We used a managed cloud event hub service for its scalability and reliability, connecting to it via the cloud provider’s SDK to send messages programmatically.
+The service was designed to:

-- Receive event messages from various producers.
+- **Receive** event messages in formats like JSON.
-- Validate and preprocess messages to ensure data integrity.
+- **Validate** messages for schema compliance and data integrity.
-- Route messages by making API calls to another service, performing create, update, or delete operations based on the message content.

-To interact with Azure Event Hubs, we utilized the Azure Event Hubs client library for JavaScript, which allowed us to programmatically send and receive messages to/from the hub that the ingestion service was listening to.
-This setup formed the backbone of our event-driven architecture, enabling seamless communication between components.
+- **Route** valid messages to the service for downstream processing.

-## Testing Environment
+## Test Environments

-To ensure accurate and isolated testing, we conducted all tests in dedicated Test and Dev environments within Azure DevOps.
-These environments were disconnected from the upstream systems connected to Azure Event Hubs to prevent interference from other systems posting messages.
-This isolation allowed us to control the input to the ingestion service, ensuring that test results were not skewed by external traffic and enabling precise validation of the service’s behavior.
+To ensure the ingestion service performed reliably across different scenarios, we conducted testing in three distinct environments:

+- **Development (DEV) Environment**: Used for early-stage testing and development.
+The upstream system was not connected to the event hub, allowing isolated testing without external interference.
+- **Test (TEST) Environment**: A controlled environment for automated testing, also disconnected from the upstream system to avoid disruptions during test execution.
+- **Integration (INT) Environment**: A near-production setup where the upstream system was fully connected to the event hub, enabling end-to-end (E2E) testing with real-world data flows.

+Each environment played a critical role in validating the service’s functionality, performance, and reliability.

 ## Testing Strategy

+Our testing strategy combined automated and manual testing to cover functional, performance, reliability, and integration aspects.
+Below, we outline the approach for each.

+### 1. Functional Testing

+Functional tests verified the core capabilities of the ingestion service:

+- **Message Reception**: Ensured the service could handle expected message formats.
+- **Validation**: Confirmed proper validation of message schemas, rejecting invalid or malformed data.
+- **Routing**: Validated that messages were correctly forwarded to the downstream service.

+**Automated Testing (DEV and TEST)**: In DEV and TEST environments, we used the cloud provider’s SDK to send programmatically generated messages, including valid payloads, malformed data, and edge cases (e.g., oversized messages or missing fields).
+Automated scripts validated error handling and routing logic.

+**Manual Testing (INT)**: In the INT environment, we manually sent messages via the SDK to verify schema compatibility with the upstream system.
+This revealed schema mismatches, such as missing fields or incorrect data types, which we resolved by updating the service’s validation logic.

+### 2. Performance Testing

+Performance testing ensured the service could handle high message volumes efficiently.

+**Automated Testing (DEV and TEST)**:

+- **Load Testing**: Sent thousands of messages per second using the SDK to measure throughput and latency.
+- **Stress Testing**: Pushed the service beyond expected capacity to identify bottlenecks.
+- **Scalability Testing**: Added service instances to verify horizontal scaling.

+**Manual Testing (INT)**: In the INT environment, we sent large batches of messages to simulate peak loads, measuring processing speed and queue backlog.
+These tests confirmed the service’s ability to handle real-world traffic from the upstream system.

+### 3. Reliability Testing

+Reliability tests validated the service’s resilience under failure conditions.

+**Automated Testing (DEV and TEST)**:

+- **Fault Tolerance**: Simulated network failures and service restarts to test recovery mechanisms.
+- **Idempotency**: Sent duplicate messages to ensure they were handled without causing downstream issues.
+- **Data Integrity**: Verified no messages were lost or corrupted during processing.

+**Manual Testing (INT)**: In the INT environment, we tested recoverability by sending messages while the event hub was temporarily down.
+Once the hub was restored, we confirmed the ingestion service resumed processing from the last checkpoint, ensuring no data loss.

-### Integration Testing
+### 4. Integration Testing

-Since the ingestion service was part of a larger event-driven system, we conducted end-to-end tests to validate its integration with Azure Event Hubs and downstream consumers.
-This involved:

-- Sending messages via the Azure Event Hubs client library for JavaScript to the event hub.
-- Verifying that the ingestion service processed and routed messages correctly.
-- Confirming that downstream systems received and processed the messages as expected.
+Integration testing focused on E2E validation in the INT environment, where the upstream system was connected to the event hub.
+Key tests included:

+- **Schema Validation**: Verified that message schemas from the upstream system matched the ingestion service’s expectations.
+We identified and fixed issues like mismatched field names and data types.
+- **E2E Flow**: Sent messages from the upstream system via the SDK, through the event hub, to the ingestion service, and finally to downstream consumers, ensuring seamless data flow.
+- **Performance Under Load**: Conducted batch message tests to measure end-to-end latency and throughput in a production-like setting.

 ## Tools and Technologies

-Our testing leveraged the following tools:

-- Azure Event Hubs Client Library for JavaScript: Used to programmatically send and receive messages to/from Azure Event Hubs.
-The SDK provided a straightforward API for creating and sending events, allowing us to simulate various message types and volumes.
-[Azure Event Hubs SDK](https://learn.microsoft.com/en-us/javascript/api/overview/azure/event-hubs?view=azure-node-latest).
+We used the following tools to support testing:

+- **Cloud Provider’s SDK**: Enabled programmatic message sending to the event hub, used in both automated and manual tests.
-- Azure Event Hubs: A managed service within Azure DevOps for high-throughput event streaming, serving as the central hub for message ingestion.
+- **Cloud Event Hub**: A scalable, managed service for event streaming.
-- Monitoring Tools: We used Azure DevOps-native monitoring solutions to track metrics like latency, throughput, and error rates during testing.
+- **Monitoring Tools**: Cloud-native solutions tracked metrics like latency, throughput, and error rates.
+- **Custom Scripts**: Python scripts leveraging the SDK automated message generation and fault injection in DEV and TEST environments.
+- **Manual Testing Tools**: SDK-based scripts and cloud provider consoles were used in the INT environment for manual test execution and monitoring.

 ## Ingestion Process Flow

-To illustrate how the ingestion service interacts with Azure Event Hubs, here’s a detailed flow diagram:
+The following diagram illustrates the ingestion process:

 <img src="{{ site.baseurl }}/sanastasov/assets/event-ingestion-diagram.png" alt="Event Ingestion Diagram" title="Event Ingestion Diagram">

 ### Diagram Explanation

-1. Message Producer: Uses the Azure Event Hubs client library for JavaScript to send JSON payloads to Azure Event Hubs, simulating real-world event sources.
+1. **Upstream System/Message Producer**: In the INT environment, the upstream system sends messages via the SDK; in DEV/TEST, test scripts simulate this role.
-2. Azure Event Hubs: Queues messages, scaling automatically to handle high throughput.
+2. **Cloud Event Hub**: Queues messages, providing a scalable buffer.
-3. Ingestion Service: Listens to Azure Event Hubs, validates message format and content, and routes valid messages to downstream systems.
+3. **Ingestion Service**: Listens to the event hub, validates messages, and routes them to downstream systems.
-4. Downstream Systems: Process valid messages for further analysis or storage.
+4. **Downstream Systems**: Consume processed messages for further processing or storage.
-5. Error Queue: Captures invalid messages for logging and review.
+5. **Error Handling**: Invalid messages are logged or sent to an error queue.
-6. Azure DevOps Infrastructure: Provides scalability and reliability to support Azure Event Hubs and the ingestion service.
+6. **Cloud Infrastructure**: Ensures scalability and reliability for the event hub and service.

 ## Challenges and Lessons Learned

-During testing, we encountered several challenges:
+Testing across environments revealed several challenges:

-- Message Volume Spikes: Initial tests revealed bottlenecks in message processing under peak load.
-We optimized the service’s threading model and increased Azure Event Hubs partitions to address this.
-- Error Handling: Early versions of the service lacked robust logging for invalid messages.
-We enhanced logging to improve debugging and observability.
-- SDK Integration: Configuring the Azure Event Hubs client library for JavaScript for high-throughput scenarios required fine-tuning connection settings to avoid rate limits.

-These challenges underscored the importance of iterative testing and monitoring to refine the service’s performance and reliability.
+- **Schema Mismatches (INT)**: E2E tests in the INT environment uncovered schema discrepancies between the upstream system and the ingestion service, requiring updates to validation logic.
+- **Performance Bottlenecks**: Automated load tests in DEV/TEST identified threading issues, resolved by optimizing the service’s concurrency model and increasing event hub partitions.
+- **Recoverability Gaps**: Manual tests in INT showed initial delays in resuming processing after event hub outages, addressed by improving checkpointing mechanisms.
+- **Manual Testing Overhead**: Manual testing in INT was time-intensive, highlighting the need for more automated E2E tests in future iterations.

 ## Conclusion

-Testing our ingestion service was a critical step in ensuring the reliability and scalability of our event-driven architecture.
-By leveraging the Azure Event Hubs client library for JavaScript and Azure Event Hubs in isolated Test and Dev environments within Azure DevOps, we were able to simulate real-world scenarios and validate integration with downstream systems.
-The focused integration testing approach ensured the service could handle production workloads effectively.

-This experience highlights the value of thorough testing in building robust event-driven systems.
-Whether you’re developing a similar service or exploring event-driven architectures, a well-defined testing strategy, coupled with the right tools and isolated environments, is key to success.
+Testing the ingestion service across DEV, TEST, and INT environments ensured its robustness and reliability in an event-driven architecture.
+Automated tests in DEV and TEST validated core functionality and performance, while manual and E2E tests in INT confirmed integration with the upstream system and real-world reliability.
+By combining the cloud provider’s SDK, event hub, and custom scripts, we built a comprehensive testing framework that addressed functional, performance, and integration challenges.
+This experience underscores the importance of multi-environment testing and a balanced mix of automated and manual strategies to deliver a production-ready ingestion service.